vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 ## Cohort Analysis — Repeat Purchase Activity

-Customers were grouped by first purchase month and tracked for repeat purchase activity over time.

-## Cohort Analysis — Repeat Purchase Activity

 The dataset covers Oct–Dec 2023 and Oct–Dec 2024.
 Because months 2–9
 are missing, this is directional only — not a full retention model.